 El Camino College

 The state-of-the-art facility provides an energy-efficient fitness hub for the community college’s athletic teams and general student body.
 The facility includes an indoor aquatics area consisting of a 35-meter competition pool and an adaptive pool as well as supporting wet locker spaces and pool equipment areas.
-In addition to the aquatics functions, the building includes five classrooms, two multipurpose fitness rooms, weight rooms, the Athletics Division office, and student locker rooms.
+In addition to the aquatics functions, the building includes five classrooms, two multipurpose fitness rooms, weight rooms, the Health Sciences & Athletics Division office, and student locker rooms.

 Prior to the construction of the new facility, P2S and HMC architects oversaw the demolition of multiple sections of the campus, including the Physical Education North Building, parts of the Physical Education plaza, the basement and the concrete deck over the basement.